HomeArticles / BooksHow to choose an accountant for your private medical practice

 Bookkeeping is more administrative with the main focus being on recording financial transactions.
 Accounting is more subjective, giving you insights into your business’s financial health based on the information provided by bookkeepers.

 Check that your accountant has a bookkeeping team to handle the more administrative aspects.
-If your accountant does the bookkeeping themselves, check you are charged lower rates for this aspect of the work.
-This is definitely an activity where you can reduce your costs significantly.
+If your accountant does the bookkeeping themselves, check you are charged lower rates for this aspect of the work, especially for small companies.
+This is definitely an activity where you can save money significantly – and ask questions whenever necessary.

 Highly Organised